East Metro Pulse

 What is East Metro Pulse?

-We want to learn more about the strengths and challenges facing our community.
-East Metro Pulse is a tool the Saint Paul & Minnesota Foundation will use to measure community vitality and quality of life in Dakota, Ramsey and Washington counties.
+East Metro Pulse is a community perception survey of Dakota, Ramsey and Washington County residents commissioned by the Saint Paul & Minnesota Foundation and conducted by Wilder Research.
 We ask East Metro residents how they feel about community connectedness, economic opportunity and security, education and much more.
 Data collected through East Metro Pulse will be used to help our neighbors, leaders and policymakers better understand the state of the East Metro.

 What does the Foundation hope to learn from this survey?